-Late penalties conform to the Open University regulations for assessment F1.17 (Handbook for Validated Awards 2014-15).
+Late penalties conform to the Open University regulations for assessment.

 Methods and regulations of assessment.

 Modules are assessed continuously by the submission of coursework assignments and/or portfolios at regular intervals across the year.
 There are no formal written examinations.
 The course team provide assignment briefings that include a description of the task, the learning outcomes and the assessment criteria plus clear indications concerning the modes of assessment and marking and grading practices.